 Balancing Capacity Market Clearing

 The clearing of the BCMs (also named the procurement of BC) is conducted by the CPFs.
 Therefore, the outcomes of the CZCAOF relevant to BC products are provided directly to each CPF.
 Beyond, outputs from prior functions and technical or regulatory requirements are inputs to the CPF.
 From these inputs, the CPF determines the most beneficial distribution of BC procurement for control areas considered in the CPF given the actual CZC allocation.
-Thus, the CPOF determines the bids to be reserved for its own purposes, for other TSOs and also for each virtual bidding zone in one TSO’s control area.
+Thus, the CZCOF determines the bids to be reserved for TSOs’ own purposes, for other TSOs and also for each virtual bidding zone in one TSO’s control area.
 In line with this, it also determines for each TSO of the application the BC to be reserved abroad.

-Consequently, a CPF provides the optimal procurement pattern including volumes, marginal prices and cross-product links for each TSO within the application.

 Day-Ahead-Market Clearing

-Similar to the BCM clearings in CPFs, NEMOs have already installed an algorithm to clear the DAM (EUPHEMIA).
+NEMOs have already installed an algorithm to clear the DAM (EUPHEMIA).
 For the SDAC, EUPHEMIA requires the allocated CZC for DAM purposes and the DAM bids including cross-product links.
 It also determines the Europe-wide welfare maximising matching of bids, taking into account cross-product links and finally provides the cleared DAM bids.

 Notification and Settlement